MA in the History and Theory of Art (Offered in Greek)

 Structure and Content

-MA in the History and Theory of Art
+MA in Art History and Theory

-Table of Courses – Full-time Programme
+Table of Courses – Full-Time Programme

-Course code
+Course Coude

-Course title
+Course Title

 1st SEMESTER